memsql/SingleStoreNETConnector/docs/content/api/SingleStoreConnector/SingleStoreBulkUpdateResult/RowsUpdated.md

 # SingleStoreBulkUpdateResult.RowsUpdated property

-The number of rows that were updated during the bulk update operation.
+The number of rows affected by the `UPDATE`, as reported by the server.

 ```csharp
 public int RowsUpdated { get; }
 ```

+## Remarks

+The exact meaning depends on the connection's [`UseAffectedRows`](../SingleStoreConnectionStringBuilder/UseAffectedRows.md) setting.
+With the default (`UseAffectedRows=false`) this is the number of rows matched by the update — including rows that already held the new values — and therefore typically equals [`RowsMatched`](./RowsMatched.md).
+With `UseAffectedRows=true` it is the number of rows whose values actually changed.

 ## See Also